Create a TM1 Send Sheet in Excel

-Sometimes we have data that is created in Excel and we need to load it into TM1 directly from the Excel sheet.
-This blog post details how to create a TM1 Send Sheet in Excel.
+Sometimes data created in Excel needs to be loaded into TM1 directly from the Excel sheet.
+Here I am going to show you the details in how to create a TM1 Send Sheet in Excel.
 With it we can have calculations done in Excel and then when ready, load that data into TM1.

 For example, we have just been working with a client to load their sales and margin budgets for next year into TM1.
 They have a bunch of users who do not have TM1 licences and had thus created excel spreadsheets that were distributed and completed by managers.
 We could have either created a text file and used a TI to load the data.
 Or we could add a send sheet to the Excel.
 We chose the latter method as it was easier for the users to manage.

 You are going to use the DBSW Excel based TM1 function to send values to TM1.
 This function takes an existing value in excel and loads it into TM1 into a specific, writable, location.
 Thus we are going to be adding new formulae to the spreadsheet, rather than replacing.

 This is the syntax of the DBSW:

 DBSW ( value, cubename, element1, element2, element3 [,...elementN] )

 We are then going to wrap that in an Excel based IF against a flag we will create in Excel to determine if the send sheet is active or not.

 - First, take the spreadsheet that has been developed with all the excel formulae in it.
 Then find a location that makes it easy to copy a formula down and across for the relevant variables.
 In the sheet I just created these variables were month, account and measure, so I created a formula to grab the month name from the source section in the spreadsheet and copied it across for each month.
 I then did the same with the account and measure in two columns.